-Nene Leakes Reacts To Stassi Schroeder And Kristen Doute Being Fired From ‘Vanderpump Rules,’ Threatens Bravo
+NeNe Leakes Reacts To Stassi Schroeder And Kristen Doute Being Fired From ‘Vanderpump Rules,’ Threatens Bravo

 SWIPE: My hubby and i both was afraid to comprise our immune system considering his past cancer and the blood clots i had in my lungs!
 However Gregg really felt he wanted to get out and try for a few and let everyone know that no matter what, we stand loud and proud!
 Black Lives Matter and it has ALWAYS mattered.
 Thank you to everyone out here in the hot sun protesting daily!
 We love you and support you

-As The Inquisitr previously reported, Nene revealed during an interview with People Magazine last month that she was unsure about returning to The Real Housewives of Atlanta cast after feeling that she was ganged up on and treated unfairly during the series’ 12th season earlier this year.
+As The Inquisitr previously reported, NeNe revealed during an interview with People Magazine last month that she was unsure about returning to The Real Housewives of Atlanta cast after feeling that she was ganged up on and treated unfairly during the series’ 12th season earlier this year.
 As she explained at the time, she and the network and her production team who have to come to some sort of compromise before she agreed to appear on the upcoming episodes.

-Nene then said that she didn’t appreciate the way she was attacked at the reunion and felt stressed out by the way she was confronted before demanding certain cast members be fired.
+NeNe then said that she didn’t appreciate the way she was attacked at the reunion and felt stressed out by the way she was confronted before demanding certain cast members be fired.